 "To have an offer from Real Madrid is a once-in-a-career opportunity.
 I'd do anything to get to Santiago Bernabeu, playing for Real Madrid is the greatest privilege in any footballer's career, even if I prefer Barcelona.
 That's why I understand Luka."

-"In my three years at White Hart Lane, I never had lunch or a serious talk with the president.
+He added: "In my three years at White Hart Lane, I never had lunch or a serious talk with the president.
 There was no need.
-It's not customary for bosses to invite you for a cup of coffee, even if you're their next-door neighbor like I was, in Cuffley."
+It's not customary for bosses to invite you for a cup of coffee, even if you're their next-door neighbour like I was, in Cuffley.

 "Kiev is not London, but it is very good for city life, and the football teams are very strong.
 Dynamo Kiev is big on tradition and the fans, and though lots of people will say it's not like Tottenham, if you look at history, Dynamo Kiev is a bigger club than Spurs."